 The HEA has a statutory responsibility for the effective governance and regulation of the higher education system pursuant to the Higher Education Authority Act 1971 and subsequent amending legislation which has extended its remit to encompass Institutes of Technology and more recently Technological Universities.
 In order to discharge its functions effectively it must process certain categories of personal information.
 The relevant legislation in relation to the data processing that involves the work of the HEA are the following:

 • Social Welfare Act 2005

 • Social Welfare (Consolidated Claims, Payments and Control) Regulations 2007 (142/2007)

 • Social Welfare (Consolidated Claims, Payments and Control) (Amendment) (No. 4) (Sharing of Information) Regulations 2015 (SI 317 of 2015)

 This notice sets out the basis on which any personal data collected from you, or from others, will be processed by the HEA.
 Please read the following carefully to understand HEA practices regarding your personal data and how the HEA will treat these data.

 The HEA Data Protection Officer (“DPO”) may be contacted at firstname.lastname@example.org

-The HEA collect student record and graduate outcome data from higher education institutions so that the HEA can perform their statutory functions under the 1971 Act.
-The HEA collect and process the following personal data:
+The HEA does not, except in limited circumstances, collect data directly from individuals.
+It is collected by Higher Education Institutions (HEIs) and passed to the HEA so as that the HEA can process the data so as to perform its statutory functions under the 1971 Act.
+The HEA processes the following personal data: